aksommerville/samsam/README.md

 they no longer resemble their original character or composition.

 Seems we are well within rights to make those two changes.

+Can I allow myself the liberty to change all the off-yellow pixels too? rishita certainly implies so.
+Keeping them in the original colors, I just can't, it's so fucking ugly.